sagemath/sagewiki_to_gh-2022-10-10/Conda.md

 = Conda for Sage Developers =

 You can develop Sage without building any of its dependencies (experimental) --- on my machine this takes 5 minutes.
 Assume you obtained Sage source tree and changed to its root.
+These instructions have been updated for [[https://trac.sagemath.org/ticket/30845|#30845]]

 {{{
-$ export SAGE_NUM_THREADS=24 # or whatever the meaningful value for you is - no more than the number of cores.
+$ export SAGE_NUM_THREADS=24                             # or whatever the meaningful value
+                                                         # for your machine is - no more than
+                                                         # the number of cores.
 $ conda install mamba

-$ mamba create -n sage-build python=3.9 gettext autoconf automake libtool pkg-config
+$ mamba create -n sage-build python=3.9 \
+      gettext autoconf automake libtool pkg-config       # or replace 3.9 by another version

+$ conda run -n sage-build ./bootstrap                    # this generates src/environment.yml
+                                                         # used in the next step

+$ mamba env update -n sage-build -f src/environment.yml  # alternatively, use
+                                                         # src/environment-optional.yml
+                                                         # for some additional packages
 $ conda activate sage-build

-$ ./bootstrap                                             # this generates src/environment.yml
-$ mamba env update -n sage-build -f src/environment.yml
-$ conda activate sage-build
-$ ./configure --with-python=$CONDA_PREFIX/bin/python --with-system-gcc=force  --enable-download-from-upstream-url
+$ ./configure --with-python=$CONDA_PREFIX/bin/python             \
+              --prefix=$CONDA_PREFIX                             \
+              $(for pkg in $(./sage -package list :standard:     \
+                               --has-file spkg-configure.m4      \
+                               --has-file distros/conda.txt); do \
+                    echo --with-system-$pkg=force;               \
+                done)

-$ pip install --no-build-isolation -v -v pkgs/sage-conf pkgs/sage-setup
+$ pip install --no-build-isolation -v -v -e pkgs/sage-conf pkgs/sage-setup

-$ pip install --no-build-isolation -v -v -r src/requirements.txt -e src
+$ pip install --no-build-isolation -v -v -e src

 $ sage -c 'print(version())'
-SageMath version 9.5, Release Date: 2022-01-30
+SageMath version 9.6.beta5, Release Date: 2022-03-12
 }}}

 = Open Issues =